-Does that apply to ‘folk rock’ and ‘raga rock’ etcetra?
+Does that apply to folk rock and raga rock?

 In 1965, the Byrds’ recording of Dylan’s Mr. Tambourine Man was an international hit.
 It caused some clever writer to coin the term “folk rock” to describe the hybridization of Dylan’s (supposedly) folkie-based lyrics with the Byrds’ rock-based arrangement.

-When James Taylor’s Fire And Rain broke out onto the national scene, every writer seemed suddenly enamored of the term ‘singer-songwriter.’
+When James Taylor’s Fire And Rain broke, every writer seemed suddenly enamored of the term ‘singer-songwriter.’
 (Or is it singer/songwriter?)
-Throughout the early ’70s, the singer-songwriter thing was everywhere, and I thought, but Chuck Berry is a singer-songwriter.
-Buddy Holly is a singer-songwriter.
-Bob Dylan is a singer-songwriter.
-Donovan is a singer-songwriter.
-The list is not endless but you get the point.
-The phase died down and now we don’t read as much about is a singer-songwriters, despite their being everywhere.
-6
+Throughout the early ’70s, the singer-songwriter thing was everywhere.
+The phase died down and now we don’t read as much about singer-songwriters, despite their being everywhere.6